 Reason 1: Reduce greenhouse gas emissions

 You are probably familiar with the harmful carbon being released into our atmosphere as a result of various human activities.
 However, you may not know that 30% of harmful greenhouse gas emissions come from agriculture.
 In other words, the ways we eat are harming the atmosphere.
-Moreover, other things connected to agriculture also contribute.
-Organic farming helps this carbon absorb back into the soil.
-This cuts down the figure significantly.

 Reason 2: Soil is life

-The American writer and farmer Wendell Berry says, “The soil is the great connector of lives, the source and destination of all.
+The American writer and farmer Wendell Berry said: “The soil is the great connector of lives, the source and destination of all.
 It is the healer and restorer and resurrector, by which disease passes into health, age into youth, death into life.
 Without proper care for it we can have no community, because without proper care for it we can have no life.”

 Reason 3: Organic has healing antioxidants